 Tavassoli, et al. v.
-Altria Group Inc., et. al., Case No. CV06-2119-PHX-SRB USDC, District of Arizona, (case filed 12/29/06).
+Altria Group Inc., et al., Case No. CV06-2119-PHX-SRB USDC, District of Arizona, (case filed 12/29/06).
 Wrongful death action, with one individual suing individually and on behalf of all beneficiaries of the decedent.
-Plaintiff has alleged personal injury, fraud and conspiracy claims arising from the decedent's use of cigarettes, and is seeking compensatory damages in the amount of \$125 million and punitive damages in the amount of \$5 billion against certain tobacco company defendants, affiliates and parent company defendants, including Liggett Group LLC, its affiliates, Liggett Vector Brands, Vector Tobacco Inc., and its indirect parent, Vector Group Ltd. On February 7, 2007, the defendants filed motions to dismiss.
-A trial date has been scheduled for February 10, 2009.
+Plaintiff has alleged personal injury, fraud and conspiracy claims arising from the decedent's use of cigarettes, and is seeking compensatory damages in the amount of \$125 million and punitive damages in the amount of \$5 billion against certain tobacco company defendants, affiliates and parent company defendants, including Liggett Group LLC, its affiliates, Liggett Vector Brands Inc., Vector Tobacco Inc., and its indirect parent, Vector Group Ltd. On February 7, 2007, the defendants filed motions to dismiss.
+On March 14, 2007, plaintiffs and defendants entered into a stipulation to dismiss, without prejudice, certain defendants (e.g., R.J.
+Reynolds Tobacco Holdings, Inc., Reynolds American, Inc., GMB, Inc., Altria Group, Inc. and Vector Group Ltd.), which the court has approved.
+Discovery is proceeding and a trial is scheduled for February 10, 2009.